ComposableFi/composable/docs/byog.md

 Later user will be able to configure his preferred payment token by default.
 If the user peeks at such a token, then direct transactions are paid only in this token.
 No other tokens are tried.

 Switching configuration is paid in a token to which configuration is switched.
-User does ED enough to clear to reset the configuration to default later.
+The user's existential deposit(ED) must be enough to reset the configuration to default later.

 ## XCMP specific